ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

-Usually Transparency Services are publicly accessible, hence Issuers should treat Signed Statements that they register (rendering them as Transparent Statements) as public.
+Transparency Services are often publicly accessible.
+Issuers should treat Signed Statements (rendering them as Transparent Statements) as publicly accessible.
 In particular, a Signed Statement Envelope and Statement payload should not carry any private information in plaintext.

 Transparency Services can have an authorization policy controlling who can access the Append-only Log.